How Much Should I Withhold for Taxes in Retirement?

 They spent their CDs over the last 6 years, so they have no more taxable interest income.
 Here’s a snapshot of their situation.

 Sam and Sara’s Gross Income at Age 71

 Now that they are collecting Social Security, the tax calculation requires an extra step.

 There is a formula that determines how much of your Social Security is taxable.
 Using an online Social Security taxation calculator we estimate that $29,393 of their Social Security is taxable.
-The details of this formula are shown to the left.
+The details of this formula are shown below.

 Sam and Sara’s AGI at Age 71